IT Strategy

 Challenge

-In today's difficult market situation cost reduction without loosing service quality is not only a permanent demand but under intensive and strategic discussion.
+In today's difficult market situation cost reduction without losing service quality is not only a permanent demand but under intensive and strategic discussion.

-Since producing IT Services is certainly not a key business focus of banks and therefore often not within their key competencies, the idea to save costs or increase their flexibility by buying such services from specialised providers is obvious, e.g. sharing external connections to SWIFT or Reuters etc. with other banks will reduce their own costs in this area.
+Since producing IT Services is certainly not a key business focus of banks and therefore often not within their key competencies, the idea of saving costs or increasing their flexibility by buying such services from specialised providers is obvious, e.g. sharing external connections to SWIFT or Reuters etc. with other banks will reduce their own costs in this area.
 But where should you draw the line?

 Solution